sensu-plugins/documentation/docs/FAQ.md

 ### What is the policy on supporting end-of-life(EOL) Ruby versions?

-We will target the latest EOL Ruby version, please check the link below the see the current EOL version.
+We will target all non EOL Ruby versions, please check the link below the see the current EOL version.

 https://www.ruby-lang.org/en/downloads/branches/